CalebHouse99/holbertonschool-simple_shell/README.md

 ## Introduction

-The goal of this project is to create a simple shell from scratch with limited functions available to us.
+The goal of this project is to create a simple shell from scratch with only certain functions available to us.

 ## Technologies